So, you’re thinking about doing your first DIY furniture Chalk Painting Project but you’re not certain which paint to pick; I get it.

 I use Amy Howard on projects that I want to have a more rustic rough finish.
 The paint comes in quarts and small pods.
 You can easily pick up this product at Ace Hardware.
 I do love Amy Howard’s Spray Lacquer.
 If you want more information on Amy Howard’s products you can check out her website here.

-Performance: I do not paint big pieces with this paint.
-I find that it does not go as far as Annie Sloan’s Chalk Paint, but I do use it for small pieces.
-I like the pods but have found you have to follow the instructions and turn the pods upside down for 30 minutes and then follow the shaking instructions to make sure the product is mixed properly.
+I do not paint big pieces with this paint.
+I find that it does not go as far as Annie Sloan’s Chalk Paint, but I use it for small pieces.
+You must follow the instructions and turn the pods upside down for 30 minutes and then follow the shaking instructions to make sure the product is mixed properly.
 If it is not mixed properly it will not perform as well.
 I like the pieces I have painted with this paint but would recommend using it for the first time on a smaller project.

 General Finishes – Milk Paint